Please take a moment to sign our new student waiver before coming to class.

-If you are completely new, we suggest taking a beginner's class.
+If you are completely new, we suggest taking a Yoga Basics class.
 This class focuses on the fundamentals of the poses and assumes no knowledge of yoga.
-You may also try a beginner-friendly / all levels class.
-While this class is not a beginners class, teachers will offer variations to poses that can be challenging for beginners thus allowing beginners to attend a more challenging class.
+Other class types that are accessible to anyone new to the practice are Meditative Flow, Yin Yoga, and Restorative Yoga, which all move at a slower pace.
 You can also take one of our beginners workshops which are a great way to get all the essentials of yoga.
 Please check our schedule for when the next beginner's yoga workshop will be.

 How much are classes?

 All scheduled classes are donation based.
 You give whatever you feel comfortable with contributing.
 Donations are left in the desk in the lobby next to the sign-in book.